ckeune/DoubleClickR/README.md

 # DoubleClickR
-A DoubleClick API for DFA / DCM
+A DoubleClick R package for DFA / DCM